hayes/pothos/docs/plugins/relay.md

 GiraphQL API, options objects are required because other plugins may contribute required options.
 These options objects will enable things like defining auth policies for your node query fields if you are using the auth plugin.

+`clientMutationIdFieldOptions`, `clientMutationIdInputOptions`, and `mutationInputArgOptions` are currently typed as optional because they were added in a non-major version.
+If they are omitted, a runtime error will be raised when using the `relayMutationField` method.
+These options will become required in the next major version.

 ### Global ids